Again My Life: Casting

-On November 5, 2021, it was announced that actor Lee Kyu-han decided to leave the series due to personal reasons.
+On November 5, 2021, it was announced that actor Lee Kyu-han decided to leave the series for personal reasons.
 Later on November 10, it was confirmed that Jung Sang-hoon would replace Lee Kyu-han.

 Filming

 On December 31, 2021, it was reported that on December 25, one of the supporting actors tested positive for COVID-19.
 Filming was halted on that day, and all cast members and production staff were immediately tested for the contagion.
 As there were no additional confirmed cases, Again My Life resumed filming the next day.

 On March 4, 2022, Kim Ji-eun's agency confirmed that the actress was diagnosed with COVID-19 on February 27.
 She was an asymptomatic case, and was scheduled to be released from self-quarantine on March 6.

 On April 18, 2022, it was confirmed that actor Lee Joon-gi had contracted COVID-19, and filming was suspended.
 Filming resumed on April 25 after his recovery.